jreisz/status/README.md

 # React Notes

-Notes application provides a simple list of notes.
+Live Status application provides a list of nodes and their respective status (Loading/Online/Offline).

+The current application is displaying a list of nodes.
+Each node represents a server which has many blocks and the blocks for each node are returned from the blocks endpoint.
+The application is getting the status for each node and updating the state automatically.

 [Demo](https://jreisz.github.io/notepad/)